Vietnam.vn - Nền tảng quảng bá Việt Nam

 How can ginger help?

-For example, in a 2025 review of studies, Dr. Paudel and his colleagues found that pregnant women who consumed 500 to 1,500 mg of ginger supplements daily had improved nausea symptoms, but they did not vomit less.
+For example, in a 2025 review of studies, Dr. Paudel and his colleagues found that pregnant women who consumed 500 to 1,500 mg of ginger supplements daily experienced improved nausea symptoms, but they did not vomit less.

-Which one is effective?
+Which type is effective?

 Source: https://dantri.com.vn/suc-khoe/gung-co-thuc-su-lam-diu-con-dau-da-day-20251009070910470.htm